Find Affordable College Courses

 1 Yearly Graduations

 University of Kentucky comes in at #11 on our list of the most popular colleges offering master's degrees in mining engineering.
-The average in-state tuition for full-time undergraduates is $11,247 per year, while in-state graduate students, on average, pay $12,311 per year.
-For the 2020-2021 academic year, 1 master's degrees were handed out to mining engineering majors at UK.
+Roughly 29,900 attend the school each year.
+The average in-state tuition for full-time undergraduates is $11,849 per year, while in-state graduate students, on average, pay $12,967 per year.
+During the most recent year for which we have data, 1 people received their master's degree in mining engineering from UK.

 Below are some popular majors that are similar to mining engineering that offer master’s degrees.